chrisxfire/chrisxfire.github.io/content/notes/software-engineering/methodologies/rational-unified-process/index.md

 weight: 1
 ---

-# Rational Unified Process
+# rational unified process
 - Created by Rational Software, which was later acquired by IBM (2013).
 - An adaptable process framework.
 - An implementation of *unified process*.

-# RUP Building Blocks
+# rup building blocks
 - Roles (who) — a set of related skills, competencies and responsibilities.
 - Work products (what) — something resulting from a Task.
 - Task (how) — a unit of work assigned to a role that provides a meaningful result.

-# 6 Engineering Disciplines
+# 6 engineering disciplines
 1. Business modeling
 2. Requirements
 3. Analysis & Design